GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Functional constriction:** A depressive narrowing of life: less exercise, fewer hobbies, less dance, more sleep, less routine, fewer responses, and declining invitations.
 This is strongly documented beginning in late October.

+**Selective withdrawal:** Avoiding some forms of contact while still accepting others.
+Ryan's refusal to let Nienke in while still going to Joe and Lucas's house or maintaining some bowling contact suggests that the final withdrawal was not simply total isolation; it varied by emotional demand, context, and relationship meaning.

 **Minimization:** Reducing alarming internal or functional deterioration to less concerning explanations such as being tired, busy, rundown, or physically unwell.
 Ryan's February replies to Brad and John are key examples.

 **Preparatory behavior:** Concrete action that may indicate movement from ideation or despair toward suicide planning.
 The late-January rope purchase is the most significant known example, but exact intent cannot be proven from purchase alone.

+**Future-oriented behavior amid danger:** Ordinary practical planning that continues while suicide risk may still be present.
+Ryan's bowling-fee payment, calculator math, and dinner plans fit this category.
+Such behavior complicates retrospective interpretation but does not rule out suicide preparation.

+**Counter-accusation instead of repair:** Responding to another person's hurt or request for acknowledgment by pointing to an alleged equivalent fault in that person.
+The 2022 Facebook relationship-update conflict is the clearest historical example.

 ## Evidence Matrix